pysal/libpysal/README.rst

-**This is not production ready.
-Code undergoing major refactoring** PySAL Core consists of the core modules to PySAL and is not intended for stand-alone installation.
+This module is pre-alpha and is part of a [refactoring of PySAL](https://github.com/pysal/pysal/wiki/PEP-13:-Refactor-PySAL-Using-Submodules).

 pysal_core modules